Then & Now... The Best of The Monkees

 The track listings for the LP and CD releases differed greatly, with the LP version featuring 14 tracks and the CD version expanded to 25.
-At the time of its release, the CD version was the most comprehensive career-spanning Monkees compilation to date in the U.S..
+At the time of its release, the CD version was the most comprehensive career-spanning Monkees compilation to date in the U.S.

 Originally, Arista had decided to release a 2-LP set with only classic material.
 After the decision was made to include new material, the 2-LP set got released as a mail-order collection from Silver Eagle Records.
 This album contains the same front and back images as the later release, but the title is simply The Best of the Monkees (missing the Then & Now) and there are no liner notes.
 This rare version of the album has 24 tracks, closer to the lineup on the Then & Now CD but with a slightly different order and song selection.
-"Mary, Mary", "Good Clean Fun" and "Tear Drop City" are all unique to this variation, while "Look Out (Here Comes Tomorrow)" would not be added until the Then & Now CD release.
+"Mary, Mary", "Good Clean Fun" and "Tear Drop City" appear in place of the three new tracks, while "Look Out (Here Comes Tomorrow)" would not be added until the Then & Now CD release.